edwindekler/rh-sso-msgraph-sendmail/README.md

-# Sending e-mail with Microsoft Graph API
+# Sending Keycloak email with Microsoft Graph API

 # Introduction
 Microsoft is disabling SMTP Basic authentication as of 31-12-2022, see [Deprecation of Basic authentication in Exchange Online](https://learn.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online).